typelevel/Laika/docs/src/03-preparing-content/03-theme-settings.md

 Fonts
 -----

 By default Laika includes three fonts in its published artifact so that they are ready to be embedded into EPUB or PDF documents.
 All these fonts are licensed under the Open Font License:

 * `Lato` (for headlines and body text): https://fonts.google.com/specimen/Lato#about
-* `Fira Code` (for code blocks and inline code): https://github.com/tonsky/FiraCode
+* `Fira Mono` (for code blocks and inline code): https://fonts.google.com/specimen/FiraMono#about
 * `IcoFont` (for Laika's small set of icons): https://icofont.com/icons

 You can override these defaults by defining your own set of fonts.